Am I qualified to write a Luminar AI review?

 Augmented Sky AI

-This is the same tool that made us lift our eyebrows when it was first introduced with Luminar the 4.2 update.
-It allows you to add various elements, such as mountains, clouds, birds, giraffes (??), hot air balloons, aurora, etc. in your images.
+This is the same tool that made us lift our eyebrows when it was first introduced with the Luminar 4.2 update.
+It allows you to add various elements to your images, such as mountains, clouds, birds, giraffes (??), hot air balloons, aurora, etc.

 Color Harmony consists of several tools: Brilliance, Warmth, Color Contrast, Split Color Warmth, and Color Balance.
 These sliders are all aimed at improving and correcting colour tones in your photos.